THIS DATE IN HISTORY: Oct. 14

 Video: Mike Gartner had 17 seasons with 30-plus goals

-2006: Mike Sillinger becomes the first NHL player to score a goal for 12 teams when he gets one for the New York Islanders in a 4-1 victory against the Boston Bruins at Nassau Coliseum.
+2006: Mike Sillinger becomes the first NHL player to score a goal for 12 teams when he gets one for the Islanders in a 4-1 victory against the Boston Bruins at Nassau Coliseum.
 Sillinger finishes his NHL career with 240 goals in 1,049 games.

 2017: Two longtime NHL coaches reach milestones.
 Ken Hitchcock gets his 783rd victory, passing Al Arbour for third on the all-time list, when the Dallas Stars defeat the Colorado Avalanche 3-1.
 Mike Babcock becomes the 16th coach in League history to have 600 wins when the Maple Leafs defeat the Montreal Canadiens 4-3 in overtime.
 The win also ends Toronto's 14-game losing streak to its oldest rival.

 On the same night.
 Jaromir Jagr gets his first point for the Calgary Flames, an assist in a 5-2 win against the Vancouver Canucks at Rogers Arena.
 It's the 1,915th point of the 45-year-old forward's NHL career, more than anyone else in League history except Gretzky.